Time-Saving Tips for Plant-Based Eating

 Where do I Start?

 What now?
 I’ve shared my top 9 tips for more efficient plant-based cooking.
 Where do you start?
-I recommend starting with menu planning; in fact, you can download my FREE 3-day menu plan here and get started today.
+I recommend starting with menu planning; in fact, you can download my How to Meal Plan like a CEO training and get started today.
 This menu plan has the plan, the recipes, AND the grocery shopping list.
 A menu plan will be an excellent place for you to start, and you can see firsthand how Menu Planning will help you add more time to your life, all while adding more plants to your diet!

 I’d love to hear from you as you try these time-saving tips for plant-based eating!
 Please drop a comment below or send me a quick email kathy(@)veginspired.com and let me know how you are doing!
 I’m always here to help!